viltgroup/minium-training/minium-cucumber.md

 Message,New Messages with Loaded Data
 ```

-### Scenario with external data loaded

-When the scenario will be executed, Minium will replace your data table with the data of the external source.
+When that scenario is executed, Minium will replace your data table with the data of the corresponding external source.
-For this example your `scenario` will become:
+In this example, your scenario will become:

 ```gherkin
 Scenario: Send an Email